Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

-a contradiction with the definition of $\barsescsup$. \end{proof} For every positive integer $p$, let us consider a sequence $(t_{p,q})_{q\in\nn}$ satisfying the conclusions of \cref{lem:choice_t_pq} above, and let $q(p)$ and $\xInit^{(p)}$ denote an integer and a real quantity to be chosen below.
+a contradiction with the definition of $\barsescsup$. \end{proof} For every positive integer $n$, let us introduce a sequence $(t_{n,p})_{p\in\nn}$ satisfying the conclusions of \cref{lem:choice_t_np} above, and let $p(n)$ and $\xInit^{(n)}$ denote a nonnegative integer and a real quantity to be chosen below.
 Finally, let us take the following notation:

-We are going to apply the relaxation scheme set up in the previous \namecref{subsubsec:der_fire} for the following set of parameters:
+The relaxation scheme set up in the previous \namecref{subsubsec:der_fire} will be applied with the following set of parameters:

 Let us denote by